 Request a Reconsideration Online for a Medical Determination

-If your disability claim was recently denied for medical reasons, you can request an appeal online.
+If we recently denied your disability claim for medical reasons, you can request an appeal online.

 A reconsideration is a complete review of your claim by someone who did not take part in the first determination.
 We will look at all the evidence submitted used in the original determination, plus any new evidence.

 Request a Reconsideration Online for a Non-Medical Determination